purrbot-site/Docs/docs/de/contribute/translate/index.md

 [crowdin]: https://crowdin.com

 # Translations

+!!! info
+    This page only covers how to translate the Discord bot.
+    If you would like to translate these docs, head over to the [Translate the docs](translate-docs.md) page.

 \*Purr* is available in various languages.
 Each of those languages was made with :heart:, effort and some letters by the community.